 The Basics of UCM RemoteConnect

 UCM RemoteConnect is a powerful tool for any Grandstream installer to have in their offering.
 It expands the UCM6300 Ecosystem with two critical functions, UCM6300 series cloud management and NAT firewall traversal to a UCM6300 for remote users.
 Together, these two features make cloud management of an entire deployment a possibility.
 For the installer or IT manager, this helps revolutionize not only the provisioning and deployment process of a Grandstream solution but also the ongoing management of one.
 In order to begin working with UCM RemoteConnect, an account needs to be created first on Grandstream Device Management System.
 This can be done at GDMS.Cloud.
-It is important to note that UCM RemoteConnect is in Beta until early 2022, and information regarding possible plans is subject to change.

 Registering a UCM6300 IP PBX